How to Download Files Safely from the Internet

 How to disable automatic downloads in Google Chrome

-You can adjust your settings in Google Chrome to not automatically download files.
+You can adjust your settings in Google Chrome so that files are not automatically downloaded.
 If you’ve noticed automatic downloads when visiting different sites, follow these steps to change those settings.

 Navigate to Google Chrome's Privacy and security settings, then Site settings to begin turning off automatic downloads.